 - be concise.
 The insurer may refer clients to the relevant sections of the policy if they wish to obtain additional information.

-The insurer mandates the distributor to deliver the summary to clients at the time it offers the product to them.
-The distributor must also provide the client with a fact sheet in the form set out in Schedule 2 of the Regulation.
+The insurer mandates the distributor to give the summary to clients at the time it offers the product to them.
+The distributor must also provide the client with a fact sheet (pdf - 147 KB)This link will open in a new windowUpdated on 12 June 2019 in the form set out in Schedule 2 of the Regulation.

-The insurer ensures that the distributor complies with the obligations provided when the sale is made remotely and, consequently, does not permit the documents to be given to clients before the sale of the product.
+The insurer ensures that the distributor complies with the obligations that apply when the sale is made remotely and, consequently, does not permit the distributor to give the documents to clients before the sale of the product.
 These obligations are as follows:

 - obtain the client’s consent to receive the summary and the fact sheet at a later date